projectceladon/celadon-documentation/README.rst

 Cloning the documentation repository
 ====================================

-We have confirmed Sphinx installed.
-The next step is to clone Gitlab repository to our local machine.
+After confirming that Sphinx and Python are installed, clone the Gitlab repository to your local machine:

 .. code-block:: console